rust-lang/book/src/ch10-00-generics.md

 println!("The largest number is {}", largest);
 ```

+Copying code is tedious and error-prone, plus now we have two places to update
-However, this is tedious and error-prone.
-Rust, like many languages, gives us a
+the logic if we need it to change.
+Rust, like many languages, gives us a way to
-way to deal with this duplication by creating an abstraction.
-In this case, the
+deal with this duplication by creating an abstraction, and in this case the
-answer is functions:
+abstraction we'll use is a function.
+Here's a program where we've extracted the
+code in Listing 10-1 that finds the largest number into a function named
+`largest`.
+This program can find the largest number in two different lists of
+numbers, but the code from Listing 10-1 only exists in one spot:

 ```rust
 fn largest(numbers: Vec<i32>) {